 The fungicide reeked more than I did, but I assumed it would kill the worm, or at least teach it to camouflage itself better.
 I had nothing against worms, but it looked gross and prevented girls from getting too close than a malodorous t-shirt.

 I rummaged through my backpack for a cleanest dirty shirt and put it on, mindlessly humming a Johny Cash song, then mopped the mat and heard a joke in my mind about what do you call a man on your doorstep who lies there without arms or legs.

-I put away the mop bucket and hid my backpack behind the fungicide and tool my helmet and letterman jacket into the alley and started my motorcycle.
-A few minutes later, I was flying over Baton Rouge on the raised interstate, like a parasite on the scalp of downtown, and headed towards the airport.
+I smiled and hummed A Boy Named Sue, and put away the mop bucket and hid my backpack behind the fungicide, and took my helmet and letterman jacket into the alley and started my motorcycle.
+A few minutes later, I was flying over Baton Rouge on the raised interstate, which curved away from downtown in a crescent, exactly like the scar on my scalp (the ringworm looked like the dot on a giant question mark) and headed towards the airport.

 I was hungry, but I reminded myself that I had been cutting weight all season without noticing it, so now shouldn’t be differnt.
 But hunger was louder when there wasn’t a tournament to focus on and drown out a grumbling stomach.
 I became lost in thought as usual after that long of leaning into the wind, until I saw the sign for Scotlandville.